Beyond problems with yourself and others, society can often be aligned against you.

 - Thousands of years ago, people lived in the untamed wild without any technology at all.

-- While many plants and animals are hostile to humans, most of them are simply trying to survive like you, and they don’t tend to attack unless they’re suffering their own hardships.
+- While many plants and animals are hostile to humans, most of them are simply trying to survive like you, and they don’t tend to attack unless they’re suffering their hardships.

 Most of your survival will come through education, creativity, and experience, so try to find others you can work with to dramatically increase your chances.